EvergineTeam/dotnet-wasm-samples/src/filesystem.server/README.md

 # Console wasm sample

-The sample shows how to build a small hello world wasm .Net6 sample.
+The sample shows how to publish a wasm app on production with file compression.

 ## Prerequisites